mfussenegger/nluarepl/README.md

     ~/.config/nvim/pack/plugins/start/nluarepl
 ```

+## Usage

 The plugin automatically registers a `nluarepl` adapter for `nvim-dap` and
 creates a `nluarepl` configuration which is always available.
+You can start it
+using `:DapNew nluarepl` or via `dap.continue()`.
+Afterwards open the
+`nvim-dap` REPL using `:DapToggleRepl` and start typing expressions.

+For longer multi-line statements you can open a dap-eval buffer using `:sp
+dap-eval://lua` and then execute expressions via `:w` inside that buffer.

 ---